 Whenever water starts dripping from the ceiling in your Dallas home, you know there’s a problem with the water heater in your attic.
-In these situations, you can turn to the expert plumbers at Dial One Johnson Plumbing, Heating & Air Conditioning.
+In these situations, you can turn to the expert plumbers at Dial One Johnson Plumbing, Cooling & Heating.
 We’re here to help.

 If you live in the Dallas metro area, we are available 24/7 to help with plumbing emergencies!
 Call (972) 460-6700 for immediate assistance.

 Commonly, attic water heater leaks are caused by problems like these:

 - Split tanks